 Admission to the Program

-It is possible to apply at either of two points.
-First, one may apply in conjunction with the initial application to the Cornell J.D. program.
-Alternatively, or in addition (for those whose pre-law school application to the program was unsuccessful), following admission to Cornell Law School, one may apply during the Spring semester of the first year, in response to an invitation circulated to the first year class.
+It is possible to apply in conjunction with the initial application to the Cornell J.D. program as well as during the Spring semester of the first year following admission to Cornell Law School in response to an invitation circulated to the first year class.